Chapel Royal: Scotland

-Other Chapels Royal
+Other chapels royal

-At the daughter Chapel Royal at Hampton Court Palace, a permanent chorus was created in 1868.
-The chorus, which sings on Sundays and major feast days, consists of fourteen boy members and six gentlemen members.
-An organ was built in 1712 and most recently restored in 2013.
+At the Chapel Royal at Hampton Court Palace, a permanent chorus was created in 1868.
+The chorus, which sings on Sundays and major feast days, consists of 14 boy members and six gentlemen members.
+An organ was built in 1712 and, most recently, restored in 2013.

-Two patronised Chapels Royal almost never attended by the monarch are the Chapels of St John the Evangelist and St Peter ad Vincula in the Tower of London, having their own chaplains and choirs.
+Two patronised chapels royal almost never attended by the monarch are the Chapels of St John the Evangelist and St Peter ad Vincula in the Tower of London, having their own chaplains and choirs.
 In 2012, Roger Hall, the Chaplain of the Tower of London, was made canon of the Chapel Royal at the Tower of London, the first such appointment since the 16th century.
-In 2016, The King’s Chapel of the Savoy, in Westminster, London, which is the monarch's by right of the Duchy of Lancaster, was brought for ecclesiastical purposes within the jurisdiction of the Chapels Royal.
+In 2016, the King's Chapel of the Savoy in Westminster, London, which is the monarch's by right of the Duchy of Lancaster, was brought for ecclesiastical purposes within the jurisdiction of the chapels royal.
 Chapels with a royal original purpose, but currently without royal patronage, include the Royal Chapel of St Katherine-upon-the-Hoe in the Royal Citadel in Plymouth.
-However, in 1927, King George V re-granted the title Royal Chapel to the Garrison Church.
+However, in 1927, King George V re-granted the title royal chapel to the Garrison Church.

-Several other locations have also formerly hosted the Chapel Royal, including the former Chapel Royal in Brighton.
-This was used by visiting royalty and as the primary chapel of ease to St Peter's Church in Brighton.
-The chapel was formally separated from St. Peter's parish in 2010, and became a parish in its own right.
-Another former Chapel Royal was situated in Dublin prior to the independence of Ireland in the 1920s.
-The Chapel Royal in Dublin operated within Dublin Castle, which served as the official seat for the Lord Lieutenant of Ireland.
+Several other locations have formerly hosted the Chapel Royal, including the former Chapel Royal in Brighton.
+This was used by visiting royalty and as the primary chapel of ease to St Peter's Church.
+The chapel was formally separated from St. Peter's parish in 2010 and became a parish in its own right.
+Another former chapel royal was situated in Dublin, prior to the independence of Ireland in the 1920s.
+The Chapel Royal in Dublin operated within Dublin Castle, which served as the official seat for the lord lieutenant of Ireland.
+Buckingham Palace had a royal chapel designed by John Nash for Queen Victoria but it was damaged by enemy bombing in World War II and what was left was eventually incorporated into the Queen's Gallery.